Home Page | Version française

 Works | Texts & Statements | Biography | Contact

 Philippe MAZAUD (born in New York City, American and French) is an artist currently based in Portland OR.
-For well over a decade, his work revolved primarily around large-format, primarily B&W photography, mostly using 8 x 10" negatives: gelatin-silver prints, and subsequently, pigment ink prints and light boxes.
+For well over a decade, he focused on large-format, primarily B&W photography, mostly using 8 x 10" negatives: gelatin-silver prints, and subsequently (from scanned negatives), pigment ink prints and light boxes.